openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 A class that implements such interface can use :ref:`Class Method Overloading` or :ref:`Method Overload Signatures`. *Method overloading* is recommended.

-In the example below, overloading methods are used in a class:
+Overloading methods used in a class are represented in the example below:

 .. code-block-meta: